aakashbansal/Zomvids/README.md

 4. **Share functionality** - When a video is uploaded to server, a permanent link is generated using which this video can be shared to be viewed by anyone.
 The user need not login/register to view videos.
 However, for unregistered users, current time won't be stored and video won't be resumed from last watched time.

-5. **Uploaded Videos List** - All the videos uploaded by the user can be seen conveniently.
+5. **Uploaded Videos List** - All the videos uploaded by a particular user are listed on his home page.

 6. **Local File System** - Since the videos are uploaded to the local server and no third-party cloud storage is used, a local file system is designed.
 In this system, the videos uploaded by different users are stored in different directories as :